-Have you ever suffered from a seemingly random ear infection, or ripped your earbuds out and experienced a painful suction-like sensation?
+Have you ever suffered from a seemingly random ear infection, or pulled your earbuds out and experienced a painful suction-like sensation?
 You’re not alone, and if you wear in-ears regularly, you probably have more than one of those stories.
 Listening to music should be an enjoyable activity, rather than one responsible for pain or infection.
 Today, we explore a few perils of routinely wearing earphones, and how to prevent discomfort or other issues.

 Before we dive in, let’s clear the air: earbuds aren’t inherently dangerous technology.
 They’re quite safe to use and wear on a daily basis.
 However, sometimes things go awry and blocking your ear canals all day, every day might lead to complications.

 Earbuds are always eager to introduce dirt and bacteria to your ears.
 This is a recipe for infection, and you don’t have to drop your earphones on the floor to pick up bacteria—you use your hands to interact with them all the time.
 Have you seen hands on a microscopic level?
 They’re disgusting!
 The same bacteria that parties on your fingertips transfers to your earbuds and then to your ears, or back in a charging case.
 Either way, the buds are left in dark, sometimes damp places, which are the perfect conditions for bacteria colonization.

 According to the Jamaica Hospital Medical Center, prolonged and frequent earbud wearing can inhibit the natural exit of earwax from the ear canal.
 This is bad.
 Earwax is more than just another charming bodily excretion—it must leave the ear canal to keep everything clean.
 As earwax moves up and out of the canals it picks up rogue dust and dirt particles that hitched a ride on your earbuds.
 Not only does this keep your middle and inner ears clean, but it also protects your eardrums from infection and obstruction.